kevinmm19/github/README.md

 Vue Router makes it easy to go back and forth with the multi step form by using the browser's back and next buttons.

-GitHub API consumption is handled through a service: github.service.ts.
+GitHub API consumption is handled through a service with the usage of Axios: github.service.ts.

 Vee-validate & Yup libraries allow to validate every field of the forms and provide clear errors to the user.
 Every step is correctly validated before the Next/Finish button is enabled.